rdsea/bigdataincidentanalytics/REASONING.md

 Every additional, arbitrary, non-required key-value pairs inside `labels` and `annotations` are dynamically collected for later reporting.

-Please refer to the [official Prometheus documentation](https://prometheus.io/docs/alerting/configuration/#webhook_config) and to the section about the ingestion-service for more information about the structure of Prometheus alerts.
+Please refer to the [official Prometheus documentation](https://prometheus.io/docs/alerting/configuration/#webhook_config) and to the section about the [Ingestion-service](#prometheus---kafka-bridge-ingestion-service-by-nestjs) for more information about the structure of Prometheus alerts.

 If you're interested in how a Signal is represented in the Knowledge Graph and in the Reasoner component, please head over to the respective section.